kashypHi/Zomato_clone/README.md

-# Zobeto Clone
+# Zomato Clone

 A responsive and visually appealing clone of the popular food discovery platform Zomato.
-Zobeto allows users to explore restaurants, search for cuisines or dishes, and access login functionality in a simple, intuitive UI.
+Zomato allows users to explore restaurants, search for cuisines or dishes, and access login functionality in a simple, intuitive UI.

 ---